-Figure 22: Sequence of Voltages in a Piecewise Linear Pixel Response
+Figure 24: Sequence of Voltages in a Piecewise Linear Pixel Response

-The parameters of the step voltage V\Step which takes values V1, V2, and V3 directly affect the position of the knee points in Figure 22.
+The parameters of the step voltage V\Step, which take values V1, V2, and V3, directly affect the position of the knee points in Figure 24.

 Light intensities work approximately as a reciprocal of the partial exposure time.
 Typically, t1 is the longest exposure, t2 shorter, and so on.
 Thus the range of light intensities is shortest for the first slope, providing the highest sensitivity.